Jump back to chapter selection.

 Melting:

 which are at high (low) temperature thermal (quantum) fluctuations.
-As u denotes the deviation of the position of an atom from its equilibrium position, we can apply Lindemann's criterion for melting of the systems.
+As u denotes the deviation of the position of an atom from its equilibrium position, we can apply Lindemann's criterion for melting of the system.
 We introduce the lattice constant a with kDπ/a.
 If u2 is a sizeable fraction of a2 then a crystal would melt.
 Thus we define the Lindemann number Lm with the

-which defines a critical value for the sound velocity, clm, which here is temperature independent.
-For cl>clm the fluctuations are small enough that lattice stable, because it stiff enough, while for cl<clm the lattice is "soft" such that the zero-point motion destroys the lattice.
-We will see in Chapt.?? that the 4 He shows such a quantum melting transition at very low temperature under pressure (pressure increases elastic constant and sound velocity), where the solid phase is stable at high pressure and turns into a liquid under decreasing the pressure.
+which defines a critical value for the sound velocity, clm.
+For cl>clm the fluctuations are small enough that lattice is stable because it is stiff enough, while for cl<clm the lattice is "soft" such that the zero-point motion destroys the lattice.
+We will see in a later chapter that 4He shows such a quantum melting transition at very low temperature under pressure (pressure increases elastic constant and sound velocity), where the solid phase is stable at high pressure and turns into a liquid under decreasing pressure.

 Lower Dimensions: